-To support the delivery of the vision a set of objectives have been developed.
-These will help guide the delivery of the rural mobility strategy and its proposals:
+To support the delivery of the vision, a set of objectives have been developed as follows::

-- Support the environmental, social and economic sustainability of rural communities including in the delivery of new development. - Support the growth and diversification of the rural economy including supporting freight and logistics - Reduce the number and length of journeys, increase the efficiency of х. mobility and decarbonise transport in rural areas to support net zero targets. - Support the protection and resilience of the built and natural places in rural areas and help to deliver environmental net gain. - Increase the digital connectivity of rural communities and the delivery of online services to eliminate disparity with urban locations. - Increase local access within rural areas including to employment, education, healthcare, retail, services, leisure and neighbouring communities. - Strengthen integration between rural mobility and strategic connections to support access to community and economic needs beyond local areas. - Increase the affordability, access to and use of active modes, publiclyavailable and shared transport in rural areas. - Enable partnerships between groups of settlements as well as within and between public, private and community sectors to deliver better and more operationally and financially sustainable rural mobility.
+- Support the environmental, social and economic sustainability of rural communities including in the delivery of new development. - Support the growth and diversification of the rural economy including supporting freight and logistics - Reduce the number and length of journeys, increase the efficiency of mobility and decarbonise transport in rural areas to support net zero targets. - Support the protection and resilience of the built and natural places in rural areas and help to deliver environmental net gain. - Increase the digital connectivity of rural communities and the delivery of online services to eliminate disparity with urban locations. - Increase local access within rural areas including to employment, education, healthcare, retail, services, leisure and neighbouring communities. - Strengthen integration between rural mobility and strategic connections to support access to community and economic needs beyond local areas. - Increase the affordability, access to and use of active modes, publicly-available and shared transport in rural areas. - Enable partnerships between groups of settlements as well as within and between public, private and community sectors to deliver better and more operationally and financially sustainable rural mobility.